Cost Performance Index (CPI): What It Is and How to Calculate It

 The project budget is $150,000, and 50% of the planned work has already been completed.

-Your project team has already spent $75,000 on project activities.
+Your project team has already spent $75,000 on project activities (actual costs).
+To calculate the earned value, you can use this formula:

 EV = % work completed x budget

-To cost performance index is an earned value (EV) ratio to actual cost (AC).
+The cost performance index is the ratio of earned value to actual cost:

 CPI = EV / AC